knative/eventing/.github/pull-request-template.md

 **Docs**

 <!--
-📖 If this change has user-visible impact, link to an issue or PR in https://github.com/knative/docs.
+:book: If this change has user-visible impact, link to an issue or PR in https://github.com/knative/docs.
 -->